Learn how to use Support Vector Machines, a powerful algorithm based on statistical learning theory.

 27.1.1 Advantages of SVM

-Oracle Data Mining SVM implementation includes two types of solvers, an Interior Point Method (IPM) solver and a Sub-Gradient Descent (SGD) solver.
-The IPM solver provides very stable and accurate solutions, however, it may not be able to handle data of very high dimensionality.
-For high dimensional data, for example, text, ratings, and so on, the SGD solver is a better choice.
+Oracle Data Mining for SQL SVM implementation includes two types of solvers, an Interior Point Method (IPM) solver and a Sub-Gradient Descent (SGD) solver.
+The IPM solver provides stable and accurate solutions, however, it may not be able to handle data of high dimensionality.
+For high-dimensional and/or large data, for example, text, ratings, and so on, the SGD solver is a better choice.
 Both solvers have highly scalable parallel implementations and can handle large volumes of data.

-Oracle Data Mining has its own proprietary implementation of Support Vector Machines (SVM), which exploits the many benefits of the algorithm while compensating for some of the limitations inherent in the SVM framework.
-Oracle Data Mining SVM provides the scalability and usability that are needed in a production quality data mining system.
+Oracle Data Mining for SQL has its own proprietary implementation of SVM, which exploits the many benefits of the algorithm while compensating for some of the limitations inherent in the SVM framework.
+Oracle Data Mining SVM provides the scalability and usability that are needed in a production quality Oracle Data Mining system.

-Explains usability for Support Vector Machines (SVM) in Oracle Data Mining.
+Explains usability for Support Vector Machine (SVM) in Oracle Data Mining for SQL.